lwindolf/lzone-cheat-sheets/Cheat Sheets/DevOps Methods/OPA.md

 ## How to "do" OPA?

-You simple use your periodic incident standups differently.
-If you do not have such, start immediately.
-Have a meeting every 15min to 1h depending on your business and urgency.
+Any longer running incident should have regular sync meetings.
+OPA means you simple run those periodic incident meetings differently.
+Have a meeting every 15min to 1h depending on your business, urgency and time needed to execute action points.

 Start OPA by